ERNEST K. SMITH USNC-URSI STUDENT PRIZE PAPER COMPETITION

 Student Travel Support

-Students at U.S. universities may be awarded support from USNC URSI for travel to the 2018 National Radio Science Meeting.
+Students at U.S. universities may be awarded support from USNC-URSI for travel to the 2019 National Radio Science Meeting.
 Starting in 2011, USNC-URSI limited the number of students who are awarded travel support based on the availability of funds.
-Students applying for support will be required to report how many times they have previously received travel support to attend the NRSM in Boulder, and on what years.
-Priority will be given to those who have received previous student travel support the fewest number of times.
+Students applying for support will be required to report how many times they have previously received travel support to attend the NRSM in Boulder, and in which years.
+Travel support is limited to a maximum of two times for each student.
 To be eligible to receive travel support, applicants must meet the following criteria:

-- Submit a complete application for travel support through the abstract/summary submission web page by the deadline of September 18, 2017.
+- Submit a complete application for travel support through the abstract/summary submission webpage by the deadline of September 17, 2018.
 Before you enter your abstract, click "Student Travel Support Application" to display the application.
 After filling out all the information, click "Submit" at the bottom of the page.

-- After the award has been decided, a 2018 USNC-URSI Student Fellowship Award Memo will be e-mailed to you.
+- After the award has been decided, a 2019 USNC-URSI Student Travel Award Memo will be e-mailed to you.
 You will be required to sign the memo and e-mail it to the National Academies to agree to the terms and conditions of the award.

-The travel support will be in the form of a fellowship grant award from the National Academies (NAS) in Washington, DC.
-This award is intended to defray travel expenses to attend the 2018 National Radio Science Meeting to be held January 4-7, 2018 in Boulder, Colorado.
-The award amount is $600 for students at universities outside of the state of Colorado; otherwise, it is a smaller amount depending on the distance from Boulder, CO.
+The travel support is intended to defray travel expenses to attend the 2019 National Radio Science Meeting to be held January 9-12, 2019 in Boulder, Colorado.
+The award amount is $600 for students at universities outside of the state of Colorado; it is $300 for students in Colorado but outside Boulder.
+Students in Boulder will receive $150.
 The following terms and conditions are applicable to this award:

-- Awardees will still be required to pay the student registration fee to attend the meeting.
+- Awardees will be given instructions on how to pay the student registration fee using their award money.

 - All awardees must contact Ms. Pam Gamble at firstname.lastname@example.org immediately upon learning that he/she cannot attend the meeting so that appropriate repayment arrangements can be made.